spang-lab/FastqPuri/README.md

-FastqArazketa, a fq quality control and filter tool
+FastqArazketa, an fq quality control and filter tool
 =========

 Software and source code of `FastqArazketa`.
-Creates quality reports of `fastq` files and filters them removing low quality reads, reads containing too many N's or contamination reads (unwanted rRNA reads, impurities coming from another organism, ...).
+It creates quality reports of `fastq` files and filters them removing low quality reads, reads containing too many N's or contamination reads (unwanted rRNA reads, impurities coming from another organism, ...).